IAmJonoBo/Chiron/docs/QUALITY_GATES.md

 **Improving Coverage**:

 - Focus on high-impact modules first (deps, service, CLI)
-- Use `chiron tools coverage focus <module>` to list missing lines
+- Use `hephaestus tools coverage focus <module>` to list missing lines
-- Use `chiron tools coverage gaps` to surface files with the most missing lines
+- Use `hephaestus tools coverage gaps` to surface files with the most missing lines
-- Configure additional gates or profiles in `[tool.chiron.dev_toolbox]` inside `pyproject.toml`
+- Configure additional gates or profiles in `[tool.hephaestus.toolkit]` inside `pyproject.toml`
 - Add unit tests for core logic and integration tests for subprocess flows
 - See [DEPS_MODULES_STATUS.md](DEPS_MODULES_STATUS.md) for systematic plan

-JSON payloads emitted by `chiron tools qa` now include plan insights (category breakdowns, toggles, and critical gate lists) as well as monitored execution reports that highlight failing gates for rapid remediation.
+JSON payloads emitted by `hephaestus tools qa` now include plan insights (category breakdowns, toggles, and critical gate lists) as well as monitored execution reports that highlight failing gates for rapid remediation.
 When `--monitor` is enabled these payloads also describe CLI and service coverage focus areas,